scott-eric-kaufman/the-whole-sek/content/the-valve/2007-03-16-n1-vs-lit-bloggers-or-on-with-the-resipiscence-already.md

 Keith Gessen writes in one of the linked comment threads: “As long as these people are the ones making noise, when some mainstream media person puts together a list of “leading lit-blogs,” they’ll be on it.
 And when a print publication like n+1 decides to write something about blogs, those will be the people on our minds, because they’re the ones shoving their half-formed sentences in our faces.
 You--the better bloggers--have no right to complain about this, because you’re not coming forward to say: No, those guys aren’t the real bloggers.
 And you’re not telling them to shut up.
 Until you do that, they will represent you to the world.
 It’s up to you.”

-Well, no.  People have far better things to do than to operate an impossible discipline &amp; punish Internet police action on behalf of litblogging.
+Well, no.  People have far better things to do than to operate an impossible discipline & punish Internet police action on behalf of litblogging.
 I counter-suggest that maybe it’s a critic’s responsiblity to find what’s good.
 Dismissing what’s bad is amusing also, of course, but not if it turns into something too much like rejecting academia because it contains Ward Churchill, and then telling academics that they should have told him to shut up.

 Of course, you need a certain degree of ambitiousness to attempt something like n+1 in the first place.
 The whole thing doesn’t deserve the flame war that’s inevitably going to happen.